amyyyyphan/CMPE295-Waymo-Data-Conversion-and-Evaluation-Metric/README.md

     pip install protobuf==3.20.1
     ```

+4. **Error**:
+    ```
+    ImportError: Please run "pip install waymo-open-dataset-tf-2-6-0" >1.4.5 to install the official devkit first.
+    ```

+    **Solution**:
+    ```
+    pip install waymo-open-dataset-tf-2-6-0

-### For converting a larger amount of data
+#### For converting a larger amount of data
 Make sure that the required libraries and versions are installed before using this (look at the section for converting a small amount of data).

 1. Create a file called conversion.sh in the mmdetection3d directory.
-Copy this into the file, replacing <email> with your email and <SJSU ID> with your student ID.
+Copy this into the file, replacing `<email>` with your email and `<SJSU ID>` with your student ID.
 You may have to make additional changes if you use a different CUDA version or a different name for your conda environment.
 ```
 #!/bin/bash
 #